 It’ll be exciting to watch, and fascinating see how the AI agents perform against each other.
 How you create the agent is up to you – whether rules-based, pure machine learning, or a hybrid approach, we want to see what you can do!

-The Hackathon will make use of the Multi-Agent Simulation Suite (MASS), being developed for Air Force Research Lab (AFRL) for this event by Georgia Tech Research Institute (GTRI).
+The SSAI Capture the Flag will make use of the Multi-Agent Simulation Suite (MASS), being developed for Air Force Research Lab (AFRL) for this event by Georgia Tech Research Institute (GTRI).
 It builds on GTRI’s established Scrimmage simulator, but refined for ease of use and integration with autonomous AI agents.

 The challenge will be to build autonomous agents to control a small swarm of simulated drones, and compete head-to-head against other agents to “Capture the Flag” of the opposing team.
 Each time a flag is captured and returned to the capturing team’s home zone, new flags are randomly placed and play continues.
 After a set amount of time, the team that has captured the most flags wins.